 Creating a template with an employee’s fingerprints is a non-duplicable means of identifying who’s allowed in the center or not and it prevents piggy-backing or double access at the same time.
 Biometric access control is an effective, cost-conscious, almost foolproof way of protecting the data center and its vital and proprietary data from idle or worse hands.
 This will also safeguard the information that keeps a company up-and-running and will protect against what could prove to be astronomical losses were a physical breach to take place.

 While the Home Depot investigation proceeds past its first stages company executives and security team management would be well-suited to explore and ultimately deploy the most cutting-edge security available today, biometric technology, for the data center.

-Create indisuputable audit trails with proper physical access control.
-Download our whitepaper here for more information.
+Create indisputable audit trails with proper physical access control.
+Contact us for more information.